Lab sections are to begin promptly, 5 minutes after

 ideas fair (~5 minutes per project).

 Remember that you need to keep track of your time using the project timesheet.
+The timesheet will be introduced in class at the end of this week.

 Bring your completed brainstorming deliverable (prepared for submission) and your design